codeforsanjose/211chatbot/botpress/readme.md

 9. Select "211sonoma" as the bot and it should open the BotPress studio.
 Launch the emulator and you should have the functioning bot.

+The bot is now on Heroku at [https://young-oasis-43466.herokuapp.com/]()

+You can access this bot from a web interface at [http://cfsj211chat.tk](http://cfsj211chat.tk/) [The index file used is in this directory -- index.html.]()